JigMagga/MaggaMediator/README.md

 ## Tests

-QUnit is used for testing.
-Put your tests in `tests/tests.js`  Use browserify to create test file.
+Testem + Mocha + Chai are used for testing.
+Put your tests in `test/<NAMESPACE>` folder with `*.test.js` extension.
+To run tests use

 ```
-browserify tests/tests.js -o maggaMediator.tests.js
+npm test
 ```

-Then open tests/tests.html file in your browser
+Tests now runs in node and chrome.